bygr-games/space-kitties-printable/manuals/manual.md

 ## Final Frontier Cards

-Once a Journey Pile reaches the Final Frontier.
-The pile is removed from the Play Area and placed in a Discard Pile.
+Once a Journey Pile reaches the Final Frontier, the pile is removed from the Play Area and placed in a Discard Pile.
 If there were Commander Cards in Journey Pile, remember to return them to the Commanders who owned them.

 ## Running out of cards in the Play Deck